“Whether you think you can, or you think you can’t – you’re right.” – Henry Ford

 Winston Churchill famously ended each telephone conversation with a single phrase: “Keep buggering on.”

-In his own unique way, Churchill used this phrase to encourage everyone around him to preserve.
+In his own unique way, Churchill used this phrase to encourage everyone around him to persevere.
 To not back down in the face of challenges and adversity.
 To ignore those that doubt you, or tell you it cannot be done.

 My whole life has been an exercise in “buggering on.”
 From obtaining my dream job to building swimming pools overnight and sending beloved characters into space, all of my favourite moments and memories are those where others had told me it couldn’t be done.
-And if there’s one thing I’ve learned, it’s that when you choose to preserve, life becomes limited only by your own imagination.
+And if there’s one thing I’ve learned, it’s that when you choose to persevere, life becomes limited only by your own imagination.

 Or better put…when in doubt, keep buggering on.